ElectionDataAnalysis/electiondata/README.md

 If you have skills to contribute to building the system, we can definitely use your help:
  * Creating visualizations
  * Importing and exporting data via xml feeds
- * Preparing for intake of specific states' data
+ * Preparing for intake of specific states' results files
+ * Managing collection of data files in real time
  * Writing documentation
  * Merging other data sets of interest (e.g., demographics)
  * Building our open source community
  * What else?
 Let us know!

-If you are a potential user -- an election official, political scientist or campaign consultant, for instance -- we would love to talk with you about what you want to from this system.
+If you are a potential end user -- an election official, political scientist or campaign consultant, for instance -- we would love to talk with you about what you want to from this system.

 If you are interested in contributing, or just staying updated on the progress of this project, please [contact Stephanie Singer](http://symmetrysinger.com/index.php?id=contact).

 # How to run the app
 Clone the repository to a local machine.
-Navigate to `/path/to/repo/election_anomaly` and run `python setup.py install`.
-From a python script or python interactive shell, import the package with `import election_anomaly`.
+Navigate to `/path/to/repo/election_anomaly` and run `python3 setup.py install`.

 The main routines are in `src/election_anomaly/main_routines`.
 Each can be run interactively or via a parameter file (template is `src/templates/parameter_file_templates/run_time.par`).
 Only the scripts beginning with a 3-digit number are actively maintained; others are in the process of deprecation.

+To run the modules from within a python script or python interactive shell, import the package with `import election_anomaly`.
+To run one of the main routines from the command line, run `python3 <path/to/main_routines/filename.py` from a directory containing your `run_time.par`

 ## Loading data
 run `src/election_anomaly/main_routines/050_load_datafile.py`